imBAOSS/Dappergram/notes/progress_log.md

 Also fixed follower and following updating methods by returning only the new user received instead of merging older state and new state.

-**BUGSOLVED** Unfollowing throws an error due to no currentUser in the window.
+**RESOLVED** Unfollowing throws an error due to no currentUser in the window.
 - Had methods not rely on window currentUser.

-**BUGSOLVED** Comments do not update real time, and now appear in reverse order.
+**RESOLVED** Comments do not update real time, and now appear in reverse order.
 - Reverse order seems to be due to comments being saved to the database in reverse order.
 Or at least, being called in reverse order.
 - Put a band aid on it.
 Threw a reverse in jBuilder.

-**BUGSOLVED** Compatibility issues with Safari.
+**RESOLVED** Compatibility issues with Safari.
 Mostly button text positioning.

 **BUG** Root path does not redirect to login.